microsoft/BotFramework-WebChat/samples/full-bundle/README.md

 # Code

-> Jump to [Completed code](#completed-code) to see the end-result `index.html`.
+> Jump to [completed code](#completed-code) to see the end-result `index.html`.

 ## Getting started

 This code features the minimal scripting the bot needs to host a full-featured Web Chat.
 The `index.html` page has two main accomplishments.
-- It imports the full bundle CDN script
+- It imports the Web Chat full bundle CDN script
 - It renders Web Chat

- We'll start by adding the CDN to the head of a 'blank' `index.html` template.
+ We'll start by adding the CDN to the head of a blank `index.html` template.
 ```diff
 …
 <head>